Tieske/copas-sse/README.md

 # copas-sse

-Lua Server-Side-Event client for use with the Copas scheduler
+Lua Server-Sent-Events client for use with the Copas scheduler

 ## License and copyright